 Some other causes of fatigue can be:

-Fatigue can be caused by thyroid dysfunction and lack of essential nutrients, such as low vitamin D and iron levels.
+Fatigue can be caused by thyroid dysfunction and lack of essential nutrients, like low vitamin D and iron levels.

 Lifestyle also plays a very large role in your energy levels.
-An honest look at your life may help you pinpoint the causes of fatigue and help you fight them efficiently.
+An honest look at your life might help you pinpoint the causes of fatigue and help you fight them efficiently.